 There were a plethora of issues from lack of job opportunities to restricted access to healthcare services which became problematic as time passed.

-Last year especially with the onset of the COVID-19 pandemic the problems kept escalating.
-Despite the mutual support of the residents and the attempts of the community leaders to keep things in check it was difficult to ignore the mounting concerns.
+Especially with the onset of the pandemic the problems kept escalating.
+Despite the mutual support of the residents and the attempts of the community leaders to keep things in check, it was difficult to ignore the mounting concerns.

 Here is a brief list underlining some of those:

-These issues heightened in 2021 prompting me to reconsider my decision of investing in property in The Villages ultimately leading to my move out of the Florida’s “friendliest hometown”.
+These issues heightened, prompting me to reconsider my decision to invest in property in The Villages ultimately leading to my move out of Florida’s “friendliest hometown”.

 The Villages, FL Alternatives (Retirement Living Options)